hipstersmoothie/sketchmine/packages/code-analyzer/README.md

 ## Annotations for the code

-It is possible to add JSDoc annotatins that are specifc for the generation of the meta information abstraction of the library in case that some properties can be filled with values or classes can be ignored for design unrelated stuff.
+It's possible to add JSDoc annotations that are specific for the generation of the meta information abstraction of the library in case some properties are filled with values or classes that can be ignored for design unrelated stuff. <!-- I do not understand this previous sentence -->

 // TODO: add optional selector to click and hoverable, to specify a trigger for clicking!